deathwatchgaming/Unity-Compass/Assets/DWG/UBRS/Resources/UI/Compass/Info/ReadMeTMP.txt

 ________________________________________________________________________________________

-Add Cursor Icon (Optional) : Create in UI -> Canvas -> Cursor (RawImage)
+Add Cursor Icon (Optional) : Create in UI -> Canvas -> Cursor -> Cursor Image (RawImage)
 ________________________________________________________________________________________

-A) Go back into "Canvas" and create "RawImage" and name it: "Cursor"
+A) Go back into "Canvas" and create "Empty" and name it: "Cursor"
+   * this is a "holder" that we will use to attach a script to.

 B) Make sure the "Layer" is set as: "UI"